Nynergy/vexes/README.md

 ## How can I use this library in my own programs?

-All you have to do is include the `vexes.hpp` header file!
+All you have to do is include the `vexes.hpp` header file and place the implementation file in your source directory!
 For an example of how to use the library, check out the demos included with the repo, which you can compile yourself.
 Just run `make` from the base directory and it should create a `demos` directory.
 There you can find the binaries for the demos, and you can find the source code for them in the `src` directory.

 ## What can I expect to find in this library?